-Dr. Yasmin Thanavala joined the staff of Roswell Park Cancer Institute in 1985, as a Cancer Research Scientist in the Department of Immunology and she is currently Professor and Member in the same department.
+Dr. Yasmin Thanavala joined the staff of Roswell Park Comprehensive Cancer Center in 1985, as a Cancer Research Scientist in the Department of Immunology and she is currently Professor and Member in the same department.

 Dr. Thanavala earned her doctorate degree in Immunology from the University of London, U.K. while working in the Department of Immunology at The Middlesex Hospital Medical School under the mentorship of Professor Ivan Roitt.
 Her studies were funded by a grant from the World Health Organization.